 Apart from the coastal north (regions of Galicia, Asturias, Cantabria, Basque Country), it doesn’t rain often in most of Spain.
 However, winter is the time Spain receives the most rain.
 And of course, if you’re up north, it rains a lot.

 These are great because they’ll do double duty for you.
-One, you need something rugged in case you do some off-road day trip walking (which we highly recommend – Sam wore a pair of hi-teks for 500 kilometers of walking, and she still uses the same pair of hiking boots today).
+One, you need something rugged in case you do some off-road day trip walking (which we highly recommend – Sam wore a pair of hi-tecs for 500 kilometers of walking on the Camino de Santiago, and she still uses the same pair of hiking boots today).
 Two, you’ll have something that’ll keep your feet warm and dry, for when it does rain in Spain (more so up in the north, but less cold).

-A nice long, wrap around scarf will definitely help.
-I find scarves more adjustable than a seamless neck warmer, and especially important when you wear zip ups.
 You can wrap them tight or loose, and even tuck them under your zipper line to increase insulation as necessary.
-You really don’t need anything super warm as then you’ll get too hot when it’s sunny.
+You don’t need anything super warm as then you’ll get too hot when it’s sunny.
 Something with a t-shirt like fabric does the trick.
 We especially love big scarves that can be used as shawls on cold buses, trains, and planes.

 Light Touchscreen Gloves

 Of course, it helps if your jacket has pockets to stuff your hands, but sometimes that’s not enough.
 You don’t need heavy gloves that reduce your dexterity – light thin ones should do the trick.